 Get started with Git from the command line

-This guide show you how to share your code in a VSTS Git repo using the command line.
+This guide shows you how to share your code in a Git repo in Azure Repos using the command line.

 The instructions below use the default bash shell used on Linux and macOS, but the Git commands will work in any shell, including Git Bash from Git for Windows.

-You can also create and get repos from the command line or scripts using the VSTS CLI.
+You can also create and get repos from the command line or scripts using the Azure DevOps Services CLI.

-- A VSTS account.
-If you don't have one, you can sign up for one for free.
-Each account includes free, unlimited private Git repositories.
+- An organization in Azure DevOps.
+If you don't have an organization, you can sign up for one for free.
+Each organization includes free, unlimited private Git repositories.

 Download and install Git